nietamten/carveJpg/README.md

 As parameter it takes input filename (it can be device file for example of disk).

-Founded images are saved in current directory.
+The images found are saved in current directory.

-It is hepfull to recover images from damaged file systems.
+It is helpfull to recover images from damaged file systems.

 In case of damaged media 'ddrescue' program can be used.